 2. What would attract people in your audience to a book like yours?

-3. Would you as a buyer be more attracted to a handsome cover, or to the cover blurbs?
+3. As a buyer, would you be more attracted to a beautiful cover or the cover blurbs?

-4. Would you buy a book based on its cover art, or because of the well-known names that are quoted on the cover?
+4. Would you buy a book based on its cover art or because of the well-known names quoted?

 6. Does the subtitle seem to be promising too much for such a topic?

-7. How does your book’s attributes compare to other books within your subject category?
+7. How do your book’s attributes compare to those within your subject category?

 1. Cover Art

-Your title must grab your buyer as quickly as possible.
+Your title must grab buyers as quickly as possible.
 Generally, it must let the reader know what your book is about in as few words as possible.
 You can give more specific details in the subtitle.
-The subtitle is where the author lets the buyer really know what the book is about.
-When deciding which book to purchase, the buyer will usually give more weight to the subtitle than to the main title.
+The subtitle is where the author lets the buyer know what the book is about.
+When deciding which book to purchase, the buyer usually gives more weight to the subtitle than the main title.

 3. Author’s Name

 The well-known big names will always get more attention.
 But there are several ways for less famous authors to get the shopper’s attention.
 The new or less renowned author can impress the consumer by putting the title of a previous book they wrote directly under their name on the cover.